Why being a mum can be so hard...

 This does not involve more time and money (i.e. getting a massage – although that can be a very nice gesture of self-compassion), but quick acts such as acknowledging when I am having a hard day and saying nice things to myself such as “It’s been hard.
 I’m doing the best that I can right now.
 Everyone feels like this sometimes.”

 The science of self-compassion is growing, and the evidence for its benefits is pretty compelling.
 Self-compassion is linked to less anxiety and depression, and those who are more self-compassionate are more resilient in the face of life’s challenges.
 Self-compassion is also linked with higher life satisfaction and feelings of social connectedness – a key component of well-being.
 Now who doesn’t want to be more resilient and satisfied with their life?
 I know I need to be more resilient as a Mum, especially in the upcoming challenge of twin toddler tantrums!

-Want to learn more about self-compassion and how to practise it in your daily life?
+Want to learn more about self-compassion and how to practice it in your daily life?
 Glad you are on the same page!
 As mothers we are all in this parenting journey together.
 At EmpowerMums, let’s learn and practise one of the most important skills which will help you thrive in motherhood.
-Come and join us at one of our workshops: https://www.empowermums.co.nz/upcomingevents
+Come and join me at one of my workshops: https://www.empowermums.co.nz/upcomingevents